DoumanAsh/opusic-c/README.md

 ## Setup

 If the `OPUS_LIB_DIR` environment variable is set, it will be searched for the opus library.
 Otherwise, a static library will be built automatically.

 ## Android build

 When building for android, library requires presence of env variable `ANDROID_NDK_HOME` in order to supply cmake with toolchain file and correct target arch.

-## Re-generate bindings

-The feature `build-bindgen` is used to generate bindings.

-To use it set env variable `LIBCLANG_PATH` to directory that contains clang binaries

 ## Requirements